Luis Arraez Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in MLB.

-- The Rays' 3.69 team ERA ranks first among all league pitching staffs.
+- The Rays have a 3.66 team ERA that ranks first among all league pitching staffs.

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (107 total, one per game).
+- Rays pitchers combine to give up 107 home runs (one per game), the fifth-fewest in the league.

-- His last appearance came on Thursday against the Baltimore Orioles, when the righty went seven innings, surrendering two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Friday against the Baltimore Orioles, when he went seven scoreless innings while giving up two hits.

-- The 29-year-old has a 3.62 ERA and 13.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.